asyncapi/website/pages/blog/2023-Q1-docs-report.md

 ### GSoD technical writer applications are open
 Alejandra Quetzalli is currently accepting applications for technical writers who want to participate in GSoD 2023 at AsyncAPI. **The deadline for applications is April 15.** Interested participants must complete this [AsyncAPI GSoD 2023 written application available in a public Google form](https://forms.gle/Lb4ELK78R1WY2z9MA).
 We have received 18 applications to date.

-If selected, the next step in the process for candidates will be to receive a direct follow-up message (DM) on AsyncAPI Slack and an email from Alejandra to schedule a LIVE editing exercise interview.
+If selected, the next step in the process for candidates will be to receive a direct follow-up message (DM) on AsyncAPI Slack and an email from Alejandra to schedule a LIVE editing and writing exercise interview.
 Up to 6 technical writers will be selected no later than April 21st.

 ```mermaid
 graph TD